alphagov/inside-government-admin-guide/first-steps/document-filters.md

 ## Document filters

 There are thousands of documents on GOV.UK.
-The filters down the left hand side of the page help you to narrow down the list of documents to find the document you want.
+The filters down the left hand side of the page help you to narrow down the list to find the document you want.

    ![Document filters 1a](document-filters-1.png)